phofl/phofl.github.io/content/posts/leveraging_arrow_backend.md

 data.

 pandas 1.3 finally introduced an efficient string dtype.
 This datatype is backed by PyArrow strings.
-PyArrow provides a data structure that enables performant and memory efficient string operations.
+[PyArrow](https://arrow.apache.org/docs/python/index.html) provides a data structure that enables performant and memory efficient string operations.
 Starting from that point on, users could use a string dtype that was contiguous in memory and thus very fast.
 This dtype can be requested through ``string[pyarrow]``.
-Alternatively, you can request it by setting
+Alternatively, you can request it by specifying ``string`` as the dtype and setting:

 ````python
 pd.options.mode.string_storage = "pyarrow"
 ````

-and specifying ``string`` as the dtype.
 Since Dask builds on top of pandas, this string dtype is available as well.
 On top of that, Dask offers a convenient option that automatically converts all string-data to ``string[pyarrow]``.